DahunsiJ/alx-system_engineering-devops/0x00-shell_basics/READMED.md

-to list the content in current directory
+that is the cd to home directory